 Secured with SHA-256 Encryption

 How do you file TruStage claims?

 Claims can be filed Monday through Friday from 7:00 a.m. to 7:00 p.m. by calling the toll-free number found in the claims FAQ section of the website.
 An email address and mailing address are also provided.

 Claims are handled through CUNA Mutual Group, of which parent company and underwriter CMFG is a part.
 As an agency and consumer-facing brand, TruStage itself does not administer policies or handle claims.

-After all documentation is received, the insured can expect the settlement to be send via check within 1-3 business days.
+After all the documentation is received, the insured can expect the settlement to be sent via check within one-to-three business days.
 That is a quick turnaround time if accurate; of course, contestable claims will take longer to review.

 TruStage has an A+ rating with the Better Business Bureau (BBB), with 18 complaints on file and nine reviews left on the page for an overall rating of just under two stars.
-There are several people who appear to believe that the AD&D coverage offered through TruStage and their credit union is a scam, and were not happy the credit union shared their contact information.
-A few complaints address billing and claims issues.
+Several people appear to believe that the AD&D coverage offered through TruStage and its credit union is a scam and were not happy the credit union shared their contact information.
+A few TruStage life insurance complaints address billing and claims issues.

-TruStage has an incredible 811 reviews on Google with an overall 4.8-star rating.
-This is remarkable given the fact that we have seen larger and better-known insurers with a fraction of this number of reviews.
-A scroll through the comments shows a lot of people remarking on the ease of application but little in the way of experience with claims.
+TruStage Insurance Agency reviews number an incredible 811 on Google with an overall 4.8-star rating.
+This is remarkable because we have seen larger and better-known insurers with a fraction of this number of reviews.
+A scroll through the comments shows many people remarking on the ease of the online application process but little in the way of experience with claims.

 TruStage life insurance company markets through credit unions, which is how most people are likely to find the company, and draws customers in with the free basic AD&D offer.
 It will attempt to upsell to more coverage.